voltengine/cli/README.md

 # Delete all installed package versions or a single one specified:
 # volt remove {id} [{version}]

-# Build and run the editor:
+# Build for development and run the app:
 volt edit

-# Build the editor and execute headless build:
+# Build for development or a specific platform.
 volt build [{platform}]

 # + Future dependency management and package deployment.